JASON-QIAN-0126/LLM-Answer-Navigator/README.md

 ### Install Extension
 1. Download and install **AI Chat Prompt Navigator** extension
 2. Open ChatGPT, Claude, or Gemini conversation page
-3. Timeline navigation will automatically appear on the right side of the page
+3. A right-side conversation history bar will automatically appear on the page

 ### Basic Operations
-- **View conversations**: Hover over timeline nodes to preview prompt content
+- **View conversations**: Hover over the history dots on the right to preview prompt content
-- **Quick jump**: Click any node to instantly jump to corresponding conversation
+- **Quick jump**: Click any dot to instantly jump to that request and its answer
 - **Mark highlights**: Long-press node for 0.5 seconds, or press `Alt + A` to mark current conversation
 - **Keyboard navigation**: Use `Alt + W/S` to quickly switch between conversations